 To truly thrive in a Spanish ESL classroom, you will have to adjust to the (often nuanced) cultural differences.
 A high-quality TEFL course can help equip you with the tools to cope with these challenges and succeed.

-TEFL certification benefit #3: Padding your resume
+TEFL certification benefit #3: Strengthening your resume

 TEFL certification benefit #4: Brushing up on your English skills